H4HWV2011/msjarvis-public-docs/thesis/37-constitutional-principles-service.md

 Enforcement is role-aware:

-- `external_corporation` — strictest; `10a-no-extraction` checked first; any attempt to commercialize community data triggers GeoDB validation against `msjarvisgis` (45 GB / 548 tables — Ch.
+- `external_corporation` — strictest; `10a-no-extraction` checked first; any attempt to commercialize community data triggers GeoDB validation against `msallisgis` (45 GB / 548 tables — Ch.
 33 April 6 ground truth) and is likely blocked.
 - `community_member` — standard; constitutional protections apply; context and GBIM data are considered, with `confidence_decay` informing the trust level of community facts used in decisions.
-- `user`, `admin`, `system` — different levels of trust but all actions are logged to both `.jsonl` and `jarvis-memory:8056`.
+- `user`, `admin`, `system` — different levels of trust but all actions are logged to both `.jsonl` and `allis-memory:8056`.

 This structure aligns enforcement with power and risk rather than treating all actors identically.